rounakdatta/my-best-of-reddit/README.md

 Get your upvoted posts and comments from Reddit delivered over Telegram.
 - Preserve the gold you discover on the internet
-- Make these searchable by uploading it to Google Photos or a similar OCR-supported platform
+- Make the text in the images searchable by uploading it to Google Photos or a similar OCR-supported platform

 ## Get started
 To use the service, you can choose to use my hosted version [@MyBestOfRedditBot](t.me/MyBestOfRedditBot), or self-host it yourself.
 Self-hosting is recommended if you're paranoid about me storing your Reddit [^1] credentials.